RuinTwraith/geo-visualizer/README.md

 ## Technical Description

-This is a MERN Stack project.
-Currently the UI design is completed and integration with Express server is work in progress.
+This was supposed MERN Stack project but for ease of developing I used Strapi with MongoDB, and React on Frontend.

 ## Available Scripts